-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Both abroad and at home, federal authorities want to understand extremist groups.
 That is the reason that a controversial American group received an invitation from the Federal Bureau of Investigation.

-NPR's Dina Temple-Raston has our report.
+NPR: NPR's Dina Temple-Raston has our report.

-DINA TEMPLE-RASTON: The FBI acknowledges that inviting Westboro leaders to talk to police and agents may have been a mistake.
+DINA TEMPLE: The FBI acknowledges that inviting Westboro leaders to talk to police and agents may have been a mistake.
 In an email obtained by NPR, a top official at the Bureau made clear that the group would not be allowed to come back to talk again.
 But that came only after Westboro leaders had already addressed several training sessions.

-Mr. TIMOTHY PHELPS (Westboro Baptist Church): I've done three sessions at Quantico for the national law enforcement, one session at Manassas.
+TEMPLE: I've done three sessions at Quantico for the national law enforcement, one session at Manassas.

-The FBI has a training academy at Quantico, a Marine base just outside of Washington.
+TEMPLE: The FBI has a training academy at Quantico, a Marine base just outside of Washington.
 And the Bureau also has a large facility in Manassas, Virginia.
 Phelps spoke at both.

-Mr. PHELPS: We did an opening dialogue about the history of the church and what led us to this point in our ministry, and specifically led us to the point where we were holding protests or pickets in proximity to the soldiers' funerals.
+TEMPLE: We did an opening dialogue about the history of the church and what led us to this point in our ministry, and specifically led us to the point where we were holding protests or pickets in proximity to the soldiers' funerals.
 And then the class opened up, and they were entitled to ask any questions they wanted to ask.

-But the Westboro situation was a little different.
+TEMPLE: But the Westboro situation was a little different.
 First, there's the reason why Westboro was brought to teach.
 This is why Phelps thought he was invited.

-Mr. PHELPS: In that particular instance, they were wanting the agents to learn how to stay measured when they are speaking with a witness or a suspect with whom they have a strong, visceral disagreement.
+TEMPLE: In that particular instance, they were wanting the agents to learn how to stay measured when they are speaking with a witness or a suspect with whom they have a strong, visceral disagreement.

-TEMPLE-RASTON: In other words, he thought he was there to help sharpen interrogation techniques.
+TEMPLE: In other words, he thought he was there to help sharpen interrogation techniques.
 But, in fact, officials who attended the session said that that class was focused on domestic terrorism, which could explain why Phelps got questions like this.

-Mr. PHELPS: Some of the students in the class take the gloves off and basically push the envelope about what will happen when the day comes that your so-called leader tells you to use violence.
+TEMPLE: Some of the students in the class take the gloves off and basically push the envelope about what will happen when the day comes that your so-called leader tells you to use violence.
 Our leader won't tell us to do anything except what's written in Scripture.
 We don't have a kind of a leader like what they want to believe we have.
 We have a preacher.

-TEMPLE-RASTON: The FBI claims that the group knew they were part of a domestic terrorism study session.
+TEMPLE: The FBI claims that the group knew they were part of a domestic terrorism study session.
 But when I told Phelps about how the group apparently fit into the FBI training program, he was surprised.
 Then he shrugged it off as par for the course.

-Mr. PHELPS: Law enforcement across this nation uses false information frequently with us.
+TEMPLE: Law enforcement across this nation uses false information frequently with us.
 It's an old, tired shtick.

-What's more, in this case, it appears the top brass at the FBI only found out about the Westboro invitation late, only after more than 200 officers and agents had already attended the sessions.
+TEMPLE: What's more, in this case, it appears the top brass at the FBI only found out about the Westboro invitation late, only after more than 200 officers and agents had already attended the sessions.
 The FBI did concede that it could see why all this was controversial.

-Dina Temple-Raston, NPR News.
+W: Dina Temple-Raston, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.